 O'Brien told his players in a team meeting to look forward, not backward.
 Mauti and fellow senior Michael Zordich addressed the squad Monday, and encouraged everyone to remain united.

-There's an even bigger target on our back, and we just have to stand in the face of adversity and face it.
+“We're tough-minded,” Willis said, “and we stick together, no matter what. … There's an even bigger target on our back, and we just have to stand in the face of adversity and face it.”

 Still, there are some serious questions facing the defense -- long-standing questions that would not appear to have easy solutions.